3 Days in Madrid: The Best Things to See and Do

 Millions visit this museum annually, and it is included in the top ten most visited art museums in the world.
 If you are a lover of more modern and post-modern art styles, this will be the museum for you.

-The Reina Sofia Museum is located at Calle de Santa Isabel, 52, 28012 Madrid, Spain just a few minutes’ walk from the Prado.
+The Reina Sofia Museum is located at Calle de Santa Isabel, 52, 28012 Madrid, Spain just a few minutes walk from the Prado.
 It is open on Monday and Wednesday through Saturday from 10 to 9.
 On Sunday, it is open from 10 to 2:30 and it is closed on Tuesday.
-It costs € 5 to visit ($5.90 USD).
+It costs € 12 to visit (around $13 USD).
 Free admission is offered from 7 to 9 on Monday and from Wednesday through Saturday.
+Also, from 12:30 to 2:30 on Sunday.

 Dine in Plaza Mayor